GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/appendices/appendix_demo.rst

 the stacking is turned off in the QA context.

 The demo recipe is essentially a Quick Look recipe.
 It is NOT valid for Science Quality.
-Remember that we you are using is a QA pipeline, not a Science pipeline.
+Remember that what you are using is a QA pipeline, not a Science pipeline.

 The Recipes
 -----------